LSeu-Open/AIEnhancedWork/README.md

 Computer Vision (CV) frameworks implement **neural architectures for visual data processing, analysis, and synthesis across image and video domains**.

 > [!CAUTION]
-> Use AI-generated images responsibly: **Always disclose that they were generated by AI.**
+> Use AI-generated images responsibly: **Always disclose that they were created by AI.**
 > Be mindful of **intellectual property rights.**

 > [!TIP]